-Often people wonder why, when applications which would be affected by plan changes, particularly major ones are pending, their determination should not be held up into the outcome of the examination process is known.
+Often people wonder why, when planning applications (particularly for major development) which haven’t yet been decided and would be affected by plan changes, their determination should not be held up until the outcome of the examination process is known.

 If you are concerned that the decision on an application may prejudice the Local Plan, you should raise these concerns in representations on the relevant planning application, or seek information as to how the authority plans to handle this matter practically.